NORMIE (NORMIE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 NORMIE Historical Price

-According to the latest data gathered on NORMIE live price page, the current price of NORMIE is 0.00126872USD.
-The circulating supply of NORMIE(NORMIE) is 974.57M NORMIE , giving it a market capitalization of $1.24M.
+According to the latest data gathered on NORMIE live price page, the current price of NORMIE is 0.00114127USD.
+The circulating supply of NORMIE(NORMIE) is 974.57M NORMIE , giving it a market capitalization of $1.11M.

 The NORMIE Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NORMIE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.